for Veterans and the Public

 - You have choices about how you respond to your feelings.

-There are many things you can do to deal with the emotional aspects of having HIV/AIDS.
-What follows are some of the most common feelings associated with a diagnosis of HIV/AIDS and suggestions on how to cope with these feelings.
-You may experience some, all, or none of these feelings, and you may experience them at different times.
+There are many things you can do to deal with the mental health aspects of living with HIV.
+What follows are some of the most common challenges associated with a diagnosis of HIV and suggestions on how to cope with them.
+You may experience some, all, or none of these symptoms, and you may experience them at different times.